R2Northstar/NorthstarWiki/docs/installing-northstar/troubleshooting.md

 * For Steam
   * `Your library > Right click TF|2 > Properties > General > Launch Options > -northstar or -vanilla`
 * For EA app
-  * 'My collection > Click the three dots on TF|2 > Properties > ADD WHATEVER TAB LAUNCH ARGS IS IN WHEN I GET HOME> -northstar or -vanilla'
+  * `My collection > Click the three dots on TF|2 > Properties > ADD WHATEVER TAB LAUNCH ARGS IS IN WHEN I GET HOME> -northstar or -vanilla`
 * For Origin
   * `Your library > Right click TF|2 > Game Properties > Advanced Launch Options > Command Line Arguments > -northstar or -vanilla`